Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

     return c_array
 ```

-And here is the C code that my compiler generates:
+And here is the C code that my compiler generates for the above neural net:
 {% raw %}
 ```c
 #include "runtime.c"